 Overdosing Error Rate

 Routinely collected hospital data were used to identify overdosing errors.
-These data were collected on a monthly basis by the pharmacy team, using a published method for identifying prescription errors 18.
-At the end of the evaluation period data from March 2018 to August 2018 (pre-intervention period) and September 2018 to February 2019 (post-intervention period) were reviewed by an investigator who was blinded to the initial data collection date.
+These data were collected on a monthly basis by the ward based clinical pharmacists, using a published method for identifying prescription errors 18.
+At the end of the evaluation period data from March 2018 to August 2018 (pre-intervention period) and September 2018 to February 2019 (post-intervention period) the errors were reviewed by an investigator who was blinded to the initial data collection date.
 The blinded investigator validated the prescription overdosing errors that had been identified by the pharmacy team and graded each error according to a published Severity Classification Scheme (identifying error as either minor, significant, serious or potentially lethal errors) 18.
 Prescription overdoses were validated by comparing the prescribed dose to the maximum recommended dosing value in the BNFc or local prescribing protocols (based on the available age/weight/body-surface area data for that patient).

 Overdosing Related Clinical Incidents

-Data from the hospital’s voluntary incident reporting system were analysed to identify any incidents (including ‘near-miss’ incidents) that were categorised as relating to dosing prescription errors.
+Data from the hospital’s voluntary incident reporting system were analysed to identify any incidents (including ‘near-miss’ incidents) that were categorised as relating to dosing prescription errors during the evaluation period.
 The level of harm caused by each incident was recorded by the professional who initially reported the incident.

 Acceptability